 To attain greater efficiency and try to deal with lingering financial hardships, the 'L' and streetcar companies began to consolidate.
 In 1914, all streetcar companies began operating as a unified system known as the Chicago Surface Lines (CSL), despite remaining separate companies.
+At its peak, the Chicago Surface part of the greater coordination, free transfers between the companies' trains were allowed for the first time in 1913; this also marked the start of through-routing trains between the North and South sides.
+In 1924, the companies formally merged into the Chicago

-At its peak, the Chicago Surface Lines system operated on 1,100 miles of track and was the largest and most heavily used streetcar system in the world.
+Lines system operated on 1,100 miles of track and was the largest and most heavily used streetcar system in the world.